 In 2010 I started looking into the necessary equipment for starting a youtube channel.
 I wanted to know what I needed to start making videos as a YouTube beginner because one of my clients asked me to start making YouTube videos for his website.

-After doing some research I came to a startling and an exciting conclusion.
+After doing some research I came to a startling and exciting conclusion.
 You don’t need any expensive video gear to start making YouTube videos as a beginner.
 All you need is a good webcam, like the Logitech C920 HD Pro or your smartphone.
 In fact, many established YouTubers are using consumer-grade audio and video equipment.

 That was an awesome moment.
 I realized the necessary YouTube equipment for beginners is not much at all and you don’t need a studio.
 In fact, in some cases, you don’t even need a video camera.